How To Care Naturally For Your Horse's Tendon Injuries

 Veterinary Acupuncture is often used to help treat lameness and pain, including that caused by a tendon injury.
 There are many Veterinary Surgeons who have completed specialist training to help animals through the use of acupuncture, and are members of the Association of British Veterinary Acupuncturists.

 There are some essential oils (e.g. Lemongrass) which may help tendon injuries as they're thought to help reduce swelling (anti-inflammatory), and also help the connective tissue to repair itself.
-Given the potentially powerful effects of aromatherapy, it’s always recommended at least initially to have a consultation with a fully qualified practicioner – not all essential oils for example should be used on or near open wounds.
+Given the potentially powerful effects of aromatherapy, it’s always recommended at least initially to have a consultation with a fully qualified practicioner.
+For example not all essential oils should be used on or near to open wounds or skin that is damaged.

 If the horse has a tendon injury, then they experience fatigue and soreness from compensating for the injury.
 Chiropractic can help the horse with their rehabilitation and wellbeing.